-In Fig.\ref{fig:isw_wedge_contour}, density contours over the computational mesh are presented at various time values, just left to the obstacle during the impact of the ISW upon it.
-Regarding the mesh movement algorithm, we observe that indeed with $a_M=10$ and $a_\xi=1$ areas with large density gradients have almost 10 times bigger vertical resolution compared to the constant density regions, thus resulting in a sharp pycnocline tracking.
-We also observe that the algorithm correctly triggers vertical mass transfer when the isopycnals tend to distort and overturn at the point where the ISW impacts on the wedge.
-The result is a a smooth mesh that concentrates the mesh in areas where the production of SDM would otherwise be large.
-A moderate amount of mixing is noticed at the point of overturning when vertical advection is triggered, but it is generally moderate and doesn't severely pollute the solution.
-When the ISW passes above the wedge, the mesh progressively returns to its original configureation.
+In Fig.\ref{fig:isw_wedge_contour}, density contours over the computational mesh are presented at various time values, just to the left of the obstacle during the impact of the ISW upon it.
+Regarding the mesh movement algorithm, we observe that indeed with $a_M=10$ and $a_\xi=1$ areas with large density gradients have almost 10 times finer vertical resolution compared to the constant density regions, thus resulting in a sharp pycnocline tracking.
+We also observe that the algorithm correctly triggers vertical mass transfer when the isopycnals tend to distort and overturn at the point where the ISW impacts the wedge.
+The result is a smooth mesh that concentrates cells in areas where the production of SDM would otherwise be significant (see Fig.\ref{fig:isw_wedge_comparison}, left).
+Some numerical mixing is noticed at the point of overturning when vertical advection is triggered, but it remains localized and doesn't severely pollute the solution.
+When the ISW passes above the wedge, the mesh progressively returns to its original configuration.

-To assess the results, in Fig.\ref{fig:isw_wedge}, where the timeseries of the pycnocline's center elevation at various locations throughout the domain is compared with the experimental measurements of \cite{hsieh2015numerical}.
-The pycnocline center is defined as the location of the point of where the density is equal to $({\rho_{\min}+\rho_{\max}}) \big / {2}$.
+To assess the results, in Fig.\ref{fig:isw_wedge}, the time series of the pycnocline's center elevation at various locations throughout the domain is compared with the experimental measurements of \cite{hsieh2015numerical}.
+The pycnocline center is defined as the location of the point where the density is equal to $({\rho_{\min}+\rho_{\max}}) \big / {2}$.
 The comparison between the SLS and the experiments is generally good.
 Some discrepancies exist at the $x=-3 m$ probe, where some wiggles that SLS doesn't capture appear in the experiments.
-These wiggles are attributed to the ISW generation in the experimental setup, in which a sliding gate is used which maybe created some trailing secondary waves.
-This is further reinforced by the fact that in \cite{li2022iswfoam} where (like here) the DJL equation is used to initialize this configureation, those wiggles are also absent.
+These wiggles are attributed to the ISW generation in the experimental setup, in which a sliding gate is used, which might have created some trailing secondary waves.
+This is further reinforced by the fact that those wiggles are also absent in \cite{li2022iswfoam}, where, as here, the DJL equation is used to initialize this configuration.
 That being said, the SLS results seem to be in agreement with the experiments, thus further validating the ability of the proposed mesh movement to handle cases with considerable isopycnal deformation accurately and stably without exhibiting numerical artifacts.